dtellz/ai-beats-snake/README.md

 Key steps:

 - Implement the Snake game.
-- Implement the agent that controls the game.
+- Implement the Agent that controls the game.
 - Implement the neural network to predict the moves and train it.

+TODO:
+    - Avoid the AI to trap itself
+    - Don't let her get in a loop for too long

 ## Dependencies